wrk-flow/larastrict/CONTRIBUTION.md

 2. `composer require wrkflow/larastrict:*`
 4. (optional, IDEA) Mark `core/src` directory as `Sources root` and set `Larastrict` as the namespace.

+## Stubfiles

+For MakeExpectationCommand we are using stubs.
+If you want to generate the stub files from current command output then run:

+- Composer: `composer test:stubs`
+- PHPStorm run configuration: `test:stubs`

 ## Fixes